-Vietnamese law requires that children 14 years and under travelling alone on domestic flights must carry a birth certificate and an authorisation letter between the legal guardian of the child and the airline confirming that the child can travel alone.
-We recommend that you contact the airline well in advance of the flight to confirm this requirement.
+By law, children 14 years and under travelling alone on domestic flights must carry a birth certificate and an authorisation letter between the legal guardian of the child and the airline that confirms the child can travel alone.
+Contact the airline well in advance of the flight to confirm requirements for unaccompanied travel by minors.

 Vietnamese authorities have strict security and investigative measures to combat drug trafficking.
 Penalties for all types of drug offences, including those involving small amounts of drugs, are severe.
-Under the Vietnamese penal code, a number of drug offences attract the death penalty.
-It is common for drug offences to attract a sentence of life imprisonment.
+A number of drug offences attract the death penalty or life imprisonment.
+Marijuana in any form is illegal in Vietnam.

 There are currently over 30 Australians serving life sentences for drug trafficking offences, including some potentially facing the death penalty.

-For information about carrying prescription medications into Vietnam, see the
+For information about carrying prescription medications into Vietnam, see Entry and exit.